 1. Using the world’s wisdom traditions as community narrative changers and the basis for change.
 The retreat will draw on input from First Nations, Shambhala Buddhism, Laudato si, and other earth-protector traditions as guideposts for new directions.

 2. The solutions as put forward in Project Drawdown will serve as a point of reference for the best available information on climate solutions – their beneficial financial, social and environmental impact over the next thirty years.
 To date, the full range and impact of climate solutions has not been explained in a way that bridges the divide between urgency and agency.
 Thus the aspirations of people who want to enact meaningful solutions remain largely untapped.
 We will explore the potential for scaling best mitigation solutions using Project Drawdown (www.drawdown,org).

 3. Municipal Climate Change Action Plans (MCCAPs) that were required as part of the 2010-2014 Canada/Nova Scotia Agreement on the Transfer of Federal Gas Tax Revenues, provide municipalities with a framework for introducing climate change to local government and building knowledge and capacity.

 4. Using these first threads as ways to build local community economic resiliency in a post-consumerism-focused world, and confirming a new narrative that the economy and the environment are not at odds with each other, but actually reinforce each other to build prosperity.

-The closed retreat event will be limited to 25 invited Atlantic Canada region participants.
+The closed retreat event has been limited to 24 invited Atlantic Canada region participants.
 To date, John Eaton, Thinkers Lodge Director, Chad Frischmann, Drawdown Science Director, and Michael Shuman, local economies expert and author, have been confirmed to attend the retreat as international participants.
-Atlantic Canada participants will be those who have the capability to scale climate change solutions at the local level in the following areas:
+Atlantic Canada participants are those who have the capability to scale climate change solutions at the local level in the following areas:

 - provincial and municipal leadership;